Agade09/CG-Send-Binary/README.md

 ## How to use:
 * Compile this tool
 * Compile your AI as a linux binary
-* Run this tool on the linux binary
+* Run this tool on the linux binary (e.g: Binary_To_Base85 MyBinary)
+* Optionally pass a third argument, a source code file to be appended as a comment (e.g: Binary_To_Base85 MyBinary MySource.cpp)
 * Use the "_Base85.cpp" file as your program on Codingame

 ## Caution: